Great Egrets being hit with paintballs in Pasadena

 From his front porch, Cook enjoys watching the great egrets that come to visit.
 He knows most of them and has given them names.

 “It just irks me so much.
-That’s why I just went public” said Cook.
+That’s why I just went public,” Cook said.

 In recent weeks, he’s taken videos and pictures of egrets with, what appears to be the aftermath of a paintball hit.
 One bird shows the marks of a point-blank shot.

-“I can’t imagine who would be so callus as to try to hurt these birds.
-It’s not even a fair fighting chance for them” said Cook.
+“I can’t imagine who would be so callous as to try to hurt these birds.
+It’s not even a fair fighting chance for them,” he said.

 Great Egrets, like many other birds, are protected under state and federal laws.